 I painted the foundation of the house to look like stone, and also created a cute little wreath for the front door, complete with a little bell to ring when it opens.

-Here’s the finished project…just makes me want to shrink myself and move right
+Here’s the finished project…just makes me want to shrink myself and move right in!

 I think this little one is going to enjoy many hours of imagination with this gift…just like I did with mine.

 Special, time-consuming gifts are what make Christmas special and memorable, just like I talked about in this post.
-Spending time with my family, creating a unique, gift for someone else is as much about the shared experience as the final product.
+Spending time with my family, creating a unique gift for someone else is as much about the shared experience as the final product.